25prabhu10/notes/docs/Languages/Git/Git.md

 ```

 ::: tip NOTE
 Git stash is branch agnostic.
 All branches use the same stash list.
-This is helpful when moving the changes from one branch to another branch.
+This is helpful when moving the changes from one branch to another branch
 :::

 ::: warning UNTRACKED FILES